koaxjs/koax/Readme.md

 Powerful and testable control flow inspired by co, koa and redux and in pursuit of free monads.

 Koax makes it easy to build a modular recursive interpreter through the use of middleware and yields.
-The middleware's signature looks like: `middleware (action, next, ctx)`.
-This works similar to the way redux middleware works - you can return a result or defer to the next middleware by returning `next()`.
-Middleware can be functions or generators.
-If it is a generator, it can leverage `yield` to `dispatch` values back through the middleware stack, with special support for generators, functors, promises, and thunks.
+Middleware let's us build modular composable units for the interpreter.
+While yield is leveraged to recursively dispatch actions back through the middleware stack.

 ## Installation